The key to revitalizing cities starts with our most expansive public space, sidewalks.

 Worth noting in these examples is how people don't seem to notice the presence of cars at all, even though there are often multi-lane streets on the other side of the sidewalks.
 Double loading makes a wide street feel like a cozy, safe, narrow walkway where the pedestrian is king.
 While we should work on developing more pedestrian-only areas, promenades, and narrow streets, in the meantime we can retrofit our existing wide streets by double loading them.

 To revisit our example from NYC, this double loading was made possible by the addition of dining sheds, which were legalized during Covid to ease the pressure on restaurants and cafes which could no longer serve indoors.
 Now, the City is taking these beloved dining sheds down for half the year and making it hard for them to exist for the other half...Why?
-This is a terrible plan that will kill the vibrancy that dining sheds and double loading have introduced into our city.
+This terrible plan killed the vibrancy that dining sheds and double loading introduced into our city.
 We need to fight against this loss.

 We should support the implementation of double loading because it leads to outcomes that everyone can get behind – more comfort, safety, business activity, vibrancy, and increased foot traffic – and it is a simple and affordable solution at that.
 A win-win for all.